How Fed Rate Cuts Impact Your Finances

 Large Purchases

-Lower interest rates make it cheaper for consumers and businesses to borrow money.
+Lower interest rates typically make it cheaper for consumers and businesses to borrow money.
 If you’ve been waiting to make a large purchase such as a car or a new appliance, a lower interest rate environment can help you save on interest if you’re financing the purchase.

-As interest rates drop, it may be wise to resist the temptation to spend more or borrow more.
-Instead, stay committed to your savings goals and focus on your long-term financial health.
 Interest rates will inevitably rise and fall, but by maintaining your commitment to savings with recurring deposits and other long-term habits, you can make progress toward your financial goals regardless of the economic environment.

-1Growth Savings annual percentage yield (APY) may change at any time, as communicated in account disclosures.
+2Growth Savings annual percentage yield (APY) may change at any time, as communicated in account disclosures.

 Disclaimer: This article is for general information and education only.
 It should not be considered financial or tax advice.